dstrande/sci-streak/README.md

 For use with the streak camera in the Kambhampati Lab at McGill University (should be easy to extend to other systems).

+For the scripts to correct and plot data directly see: https://github.com/dstrande/Streak-data-plotting

 Currently only works for corrected picosecond/photswitch data.

 Only tested on Windows with Python 3.10.